 While you could get lost down the rabbit hole that is product photography, following these tips will start you out down the right road.

-Editor’s note: GoDaddy’s GoCentral Online Store makes it easy for you to add up to 1,500 products, with up to 10 images per product.
+Editor’s note: GoDaddy’s free Online Store Builder makes it easy for you to add up to 5000 products, with up to 10 high-quality images for each.

 2. A hassle-free checkout procedure